gridiron-zone/huddle/x/profiles/spec/02-concepts.md

 A DTag transfer request is the method that a user A has in order to ask another user B if they are willing to give them their DTag.
 This process is particularly useful when trading DTags.
 Once a request has been made, it can be either accepted/rejected by the recipient, or it can be canceled by the sender themselves if they changed their mind.

 ## Chain Link
-A chain link represents a link to an external chain account that has been created by the user to connect their Desmos profile to such account.
+A chain link represents a link to an external chain account that has been created by the user to connect their Huddle profile to such account.
 These links can be created either offline or using the IBC protocol and the provided packet data types.

 ### Signature
-To be properly verified, a chain link must contain a signature that proves the user owns both the Desmos address and the external account that they are trying to link together.
-To do this, we require the user to cryptographically sign their Desmos address using the private key associated to the external account, and then publish the signature and the public key that should be used to verify it inside the chain link's proof.
+To be properly verified, a chain link must contain a signature that proves the user owns both the Huddle address and the external account that they are trying to link together.
+To do this, we require the user to cryptographically sign their Huddle address using the private key associated to the external account, and then publish the signature and the public key that should be used to verify it inside the chain link's proof.

 Currently, we support two types of signatures: